 Cavity Wall Insulation Materials

 For most people the most cost-effective insulation material is ‘blown fibre’, which is mineral wool.
-However, for people living in some coastal areas or very exposed areas that suffer driving rain we recommend ‘bead’ materials, which are made of very small polystyrene balls.
-We install white bead: polypearl plus.
+However, we recommend ‘bead’ materials, which are made of very small polystyrene balls.
+We install Insta carbon bead.
 These are more expensive than blown fibre.
 Our surveyor will discuss with you which product is most suitable for your home, leaving you to make an informed choice.

 Composition & Durability